Stand by Me (Oasis song)

 "Stand by Me" is a song by the English rock band Oasis, written by lead guitarist, Noel Gallagher.
 It was released on 22 September 1997 as the second single from the band's third studio album, Be Here Now (1997).

 The song peaked at number two on the UK Singles Chart in September 1997.
-Initially being certified gold in the UK in October 1997, the song would eventually reach platinum status in 2019.
+Initially being certified gold in the UK in October 1997, the song would eventually reach platinum status there in 2019, before reaching double platinum status in 2025.
 It was ranked number 46 on the year-end chart of the United Kingdom for 1997.
 The song also reached number two in Ireland and entered the top 10 in Finland, Iceland, Italy, Norway, Spain and Sweden.

 History

-Noel Gallagher claims to have written the song whilst suffering from food poisoning when he first moved to London.
+Noel Gallagher wrote the song whilst suffering from food poisoning when he first moved to London.
 His mother Peggy would phone him to check on him and repeatedly told him to ensure he was eating properly.
 This spurred Gallagher to cook himself a proper British Sunday dinner, which resulted in a bout of food poisoning.
 In a 1997 interview promoting Be Here Now, Noel Gallagher had the following to say: "It starts, 'Made a meal and threw it up on Sunday'.
 When I first moved to London me mam kept on ringing up and asking was I eating properly.
 Yes, Mam.
 So I tried to cook a Sunday roast and puked up for two days with food poisoning.
 It was back to Pot Noodles after that."